dpenkler/linux-usbtmc/README.md

 tmc.h file from this repo.
 An example test program for an Agilent/Keysight scope is also provided.
 See the file ttmc.c

+To clean the directory of build files run "make clean"

 Features
 --------